 Children are supported by classroom helpers, parents and students when necessary and record their use of the computer through work saved on server.

-There is a laptop trolley with over ten computers, wirelessly networked, that are available for all pupils in the school.
-There are 10 iPads that are used in KS2.
+There are two laptop trolleys with 36 computers, wirelessly networked, that are available for all pupils in the school.
+There are 10 owned and 20 leased iPads that are used in KS2.

-In the classroom the children use computers and laptops to learn computer programming through the use of ‘Scratch’ and ‘KODU’, word process using Microsoft Word and Publisher.
+In the classroom the children use computers and laptops to learn computer programming, through the use of ‘Scratch’ and ‘KODU’, and word processing using Microsoft Word and Publisher.
 The children can produce multimedia presentations using PowerPoint.

 Within KS2, pupils are taught to:

 The teaching method at this school encourages the sharing of work and emphasises cross-curricular links.
 Whenever possible computer work encourages collaborative work and the sharing of information and expertise.
 It facilitates group work, when pupils will share an idea and work on the computer together and motivates children of all abilities.

 Pupils work on their own or in twos for word processing.

 There is specialist teaching of computing when and if it is needed for the reinforcement of skills or the introduction of new computer resources.